The Basel Convention at a glance...

 Objective

-The overarching objective of the Basel Convention is to protect human health and the environment against the adverse effects of hazardous wastes.
-Its scope of application covers a wide range of wastes defined as “hazardous wastes” based on their origin and/or composition and their characteristics, as well as two types of wastes defined as “other wastes” - household waste and incinerator ash.
+The overarching objective of the Basel Convention is to protect human health and the environment against the adverse effects of hazardous wastes and other wastes requiring special consideration.
+Its scope of application covers a wide range of wastes defined as “hazardous wastes” based on their origin and/or composition and their characteristics, as well as four types of wastes defined as “other wastes” - household waste, incinerator ash, certain plastic wastes and certain electronic and electrical wastes.

 Aims and provisions